bhklab/MetaGx/README.md

 TODO
+  - Adapt the package to handle curatedOvarianData
   - Weighted survival does not work properly (number of patients per time points should be "unweighted")
-- METABRIC and STAT1?